BlogCover Letters11+ Expert Cover Letter Tips to Help You Stand Out in 2025

 #5.
 Use Numbers and Keywords

-Also, when talking about your professional history and skills, make sure that you include keywords from the job posting.
+Also, make sure that you include keywords from the job posting.
 It will help you pass the ATS and pre-screening filters and get the hiring professionals to read your application.

 #6.
 Proofread Your Cover Letter